PCrnjak/PAROL-commander-software/README.md

 Robot arm building instructions, STL files, BOM can be found here: [Link](https://github.com/PCrnjak/PAROL6-Desktop-robot-arm)

-To run this code you need to use PAROL6 control board!
+To run this code you need to use the PAROL6 control board!
 You can buy it here: [Link!](https://source-robotics.com/products/parol6-control-board)

 PAROL6 commander software is a tool for controlling and programming the PAROL6 robotic arm!
 Some of the features are: <br />